 Are We Alone?

-If you like cats and dogs, I’m sure that you have tried feeding them milk at one point or another.
-This milk would probably be from a cow or a buffalo.
-Your pet probably chugged the milk like you would down your favorite beverage!
-That being said, cats or dogs slurping up milk is more of an aberration than a norm.
+If you like cats and dogs, you have probably tried to feed them milk before.
+That milk would probably come from a cow or a buffalo.
+Your pet probably chugged the milk the way you would down your favorite drink!
+Nevertheless, it is an aberration rather than a norm for cats or dogs to sip milk.
 They only drink milk because they have access to it through us.
-In the natural environment, they don’t go out chasing cows or goats to extract their milk!
+In the natural environment, they do not chase cows or goats to get their milk!

 Drinking Milk Past Infancy